brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 false ?? 'fallback'; // false
 ```

-The null coalescing operator takes two operands, making it a **binary operator**.
+The null coalescing operator takes two operands, making it a *binary* operator.
 "Coalescing" by the way, means "coming together to form one mass or whole".
 It will take two operands, and decide which of those to use based on the value of the lefthand operand.